ShivaniKhatri96/dog-library/README.md

 # Dog Library

-> Dog Library is a mini library where you can find facts about different breeds for dogs
+> Dog Library is a mini library where you can find facts about different breeds of dogs.
 > If you are a dog lover, it's especially for you *wink*

 ### Screenshots